syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Xamarin Numeric Entry control | Syncfusion
+title: Getting Started with Xamarin Numeric Entry Control | Syncfusion
-description: Learn here about getting started with Syncfusion Xamarin Numeric Entry (SfNumericTextBox) control, its elements and more.
+description: Learn about getting started with the Syncfusion Xamarin Numeric Entry (SfNumericTextBox) control, its elements, and more.
 platform: xamarin
 control: SfNumericTextBox
 documentation: ug